Resources for Writers

 The National Emerging Writer Programme: Telling the Story

-The National Emerging Writer Programme was created by writing.ie’s Vanessa Fox O’Loughlin, is funded by Dublin UNESCO City of Literature, and is aimed at new and experienced writers looking to improve their craft.
+The National Emerging Writer Programme was created by writing.ie’s Vanessa Fox O’Loughlin, and was funded by Dublin UNESCO City of Literature.
+It is aimed at new and experienced writers looking to improve their craft.
 With four Nobel Laureates and four Booker Prize winners, Ireland has produced some of the finest writers in the world – and this national initiative aims to assist the writers of the future to make their mark and continue this enviable tradition.

-In this second part of the programme, Carlo Gébler, Sinead Moriarty and Declan Hughes discuss the key elements that create story in the following segments:
+In ‘Telling the Story’, the second part of the programme, Carlo Gébler, Sinead Moriarty and Declan Hughes discuss the key elements that create story in the following segments: